MBAkinlabi/my-app/NOTES.md

-# Setting Styles Dynamically
+# Setting Class Names Dynamically
-- Now you can set CSS (styles) or change it automatically.
-- It allows you to play with CSS when a condition is met.
+- How to dynamically add CSS classes to your app.
+You do this automatically when something happens.
+It's so great to be able to do this dynamically.